Unsolicited telephone calls misusing our name - We do not nuisance cold call -

 The following are some of the most common symptoms to look out for.

-This is usually as a result of pockets that are created in the gums by periodontal disease.
+This is usually as a result of pockets that are created in the gums by gum disease.
 These pockets then trap food and bacteria which can start to decay and cause a bad smell.

-If gums begin to appear red or swollen and start to feel sore or even start bleeding when you are brushing your teeth, then it may be a sign that you are suffering from periodontal disease.
+If gums begin to appear red or swollen and start to feel sore or even start bleeding when you are brushing your teeth, then it may be a sign that you are suffering from gum disease.